Wants to Meet Up

 Join Couchsurfing to see Vincent’s full profile.
 It’s free!

 ***UPDATE: ROOMMATE NO LONGER WANTS CS'ers OVERNIGHT.
 SAD!***

 So I get really philosophical when I poop.
-Which led to the name, though I'm still normally addressed as Vincent.
 During one of these sessions, I realized that making friends from around the world was a pretty neat and peachy idea.
 And Couchsurfing's a pretty neat way to meet peachy people.

 I used to be cool and travel a lot, and dabble in creative activities enough to superficially convince people that I'm sort of interesting, until they know me well enough to realize that hey, I'm actually a pretty normal guy.
 Which most people are, but what's not normal about those not normal people who are actually quite normal is that they're not quite as candid and honest about their normalness as I am, which makes me not normal among the not normal people who are actually normal.

 Get it?
 Good.
-By the way, if you've read that and discovered my real name, you're doing great!
+By the way, if you've read this far, you're doing great!
 Keep going, you'll find it useful.